 Warm, comfortable, and sustainably made, the Tough Puff is built for long days in cold water.
 It combines a stretchy and durable face fabric with highly breathable stretch insulation to keep you focused on hooking into your next fish.

-Give the dad in your life a one-of-a-kind gift that will put a smile on his face.
+Give the one-of-a-kind fishing gift that will put a smile on their face.
 One GearJunkie editor noted, “I received a PrestonMade Vermillion net as a gift a few years back, and I love it.
 The fact that it is handmade and that my wife took the time to pick it out something unique for me was really cool.
 Plus, it’s gorgeous.”

-Engineered for fit, mobility, and durability, these waders are sure to stand up to any task you and your dad put them through.
+Engineered for fit, mobility, and durability, these waders are sure to stand up to any task you put them through.

 The Thunderhead Chest Pack is a fully waterproof carry system that allows you to bring everything necessary for a successful (and efficient!) day on the water.
 The pack integrates a net-holder so you’ll be ready when the bite is on.
 This pack was a favorite during a recent steelhead trip.

 A good pair of wading boots make a big difference.
-They should be durable, have a sticky sole to grip rocks, and be comfortable.
-Standing on the stream all day can take a toll on dad’s legs and back, but a good boot will ease some of that pain.
+They should be durable, have a sticky sole to grip rocks and be comfortable.
+Standing on the stream all day can take a toll on anyone’s legs and back, but a good boot will ease some of that pain.

-For the pops who’s a neat freak, this cool little bag is both affordable and helpful.
+For those who like to stay organized, this cool little burrito bag is both affordable and helpful.
 It opens up into a mat you can use to change in and out of waders, then wraps up neatly to protect your rig from mud and water.
 Gone are the days of shoving waders into a plastic bag or messing up a nice duffel.

-Plus, this smartwatch pairs with a phone and has a 14-day battery life.
-Best of all, it’s 33% off right now.
+Plus, this smartwatch pairs with a phone and has 14-day battery life.

-Does your dad like to fly fish?
+Looking for gifts for people who love to fish?
 RIO has several great fly line options.
-If the gift is a surprise, you can narrow down what line to get by the fish he likes to catch (trout, bass, steelhead, bonefish, tarpon, etc.) and what weight his rod is.
+If the gift is a surprise, you can narrow down what line to get by the fish they like to catch (trout, bass, steelhead, bonefish, tarpon, etc.) and what weight his rod is.
 If you don’t know, the weight (1#-12#) should be printed on the rod.

 Our team has fished, hiked, worked, and enjoyed campfires in these pants over the last year.
-Your dad will love their versatility as much as we do.
+The adventurers in your life will love their versatility as much as we do.